d12frosted/elpa-mirror/gnu/denote-readme.txt

   Links are created only for files which qualify as a “note” for our purposes ([Linking notes]).

+  Links are styled with the `denote-faces-link' face, which looks exactly like an ordinary link by default.
+This is just a convenience for the user/theme in case they want `denote:' links to remain distinct from other links.

+  In Org files, broken links get the `denote-faces-broken-link' if the linked identifier does not resolve to a file path with a note.
+The ability to use distinct faces for such a scenario is a feature of Org, which is not available in other supported file types that use Emacs’ generic button mechanism.

 [Linking notes] See section 7